LaDilettante/personal-webpage2/_posts/2016-05-15-Gibbs-sampling-normal-model.md

 # Rcpp Gibbs sampler

 We now rewrite the Gibbs sampler in Rcpp.
-Beyond what's covered in Hadley's Intro to Rcpp, there are 2 additional pitfall when transitioning from R to Rcpp.
+If we put the R and Rcpp codes side by side, we see only a few differences thanks to Rcpp's syntactic sugar that replicates R-like syntax in C++.
+Most of these differences are covered in Hadley's Intro to Rcpp.
+Beyond that, there are 2 additional pitfalls when transitioning from R to Rcpp.

 1. Remember to use `1.0` instead of `1` while doing division so that we get double division like in R, not integer division.
 For example, in Rcpp, `1 / 2 = 0` while `1.0 / 2 = 0.5`.